smlabto/polidashboard/README.md

 ## ❔About

-PoliDashboard is a data visualization tool designed to help voters, journalists, and campaign staffers to learn about the political and social issue ads that are being shown to users on Facebook and its various other products including Instagram.
+PoliDashboard is an app for tracking political advertisements on Meta-owned advertising platforms such as Facebook and Instagram.
+It is designed to help voters, journalists, campaign staffers and others to track the use of targeted ads around social issues, elections or politics.

 The dashboard is developed by the Social Media Lab at Toronto Metropolitan University as part of an international election transparency initiative.
-Country-specific modules are presented in partnership with various academic and civic partners in countries where the Facebook Ad Library is available.
-The open source code of Polidashboard is now available on GitHub.

 ## ❇️ Overview